learn-co-students/git-flow-001-prework-web/README.md

 ## Objectives

 * Get familiar with git syntax
-* Get comfortable creating, merging, pushing, and pulling branches.
+* Get comfortable creating, merging, pushing, and pulling branches
 * Resolve merge conflicts

 ## Instructions

 Remember to fork and clone this lab if you haven't already.

+### Background

+For this lab, you're going to be pretending that you work for National Geographic's Photography contest and that you're assignment is to make a quick mockup of what the home page will look like.
+You want to include photos from the past five winners on the page.

 ### Branching

 Before altering your code base, open `index.html` in the browser.
-In the first part of this lab, you're going to add a photo of a turtle below the image of the tree.
+In the first part of this lab, you're going to add a photo of a turtle below the image of the tree to a branch then merge that branch into master.

 * Type `git branch`.
 This should return master.
 * Make a new branch called `add-turtle` from the master branch: `git branch add-turtle`